MicrosoftDocs/security/zero-trust/azure-virtual-wan.md

 ## Step 2.
 Convert your Azure Virtual WAN hubs to secured hubs

 At the core of Zero Trust approach for Azure Virtual WAN  is the concept of Secured Virtual WAN hub (secure hub).
 A secure hub is an Azure Virtual WAN hub with an integrated Azure Firewall.
-Usage of supported security appliances from third parties is supported as an alternative to Azure Firewall but is not described in this article.
+Usage of supported security appliances from third parties is supported as an alternative to Azure Firewall but isn't described in this article.
 You can use these virtual appliances to inspect all North-South, East-West, and Internet-bound traffic.

 We recommend Azure Firewall Premium for Zero Trust and that you configure it with the Premium Policy described in [Step 1](#step-1-create-azure-firewall-policy).